Ghantaghar: The Caravanserai and Town Hall

 Herbert Charles Fanshawe, in 1902, mentions about the serai:

-"Proceeding up the Chandni Chauk and passing many shops of the principal dealers in jewels, embroideries, and other products of Delhi handicrafts, the Northbrook Clock Tower and the principal entrance to the Queen's Gardens are reached.
+"Proceeding up the Chandni Chowk and passing many shops of the principal dealers in jewels, embroideries, and other products of Delhi handicrafts, the Northbrook Clock Tower and the principal entrance to the Queen's Gardens are reached.
 The former is situated at the site of the Karavan Sarai of the Princess Jahanara Begum (p.
 239), known by the title of Shah Begum.
 The Sarai, the square in front of which projected across the street, was considered by Bernier one of the finest buildings in Delhi and was compared by him with the Palais Royal, because of its arcades below and rooms with a gallery in front above.
 Bernier was of opinion that the population of Delhi in 1665 was much the same as that of Paris, a striking instance of how the population follows the court in the East.
 The gardens must at one time have been extremely beautiful specimens of eastern pleasure retreats, and even now are very pretty."